Uzhhorod: White-Croat Ungvar (677)

 The city was founded by early Slavs, one tribe of whom was the White Croats, who settled the area of the modern Uzhhorod under Kuber in the second half of the first millennium AD.
-Warriors from Ukraine established the Ungvar fortress in 677 according to the Chronicon Pictum.
 The settlement was the center of a new Slavic principality headed by a dynasty descended from Porga's nephew Kubrat.
 In the 9th century, the fortified castle changed into a fortified early feudal town-settlement which according to Gesta Hungarorum was originally subject to the Old Bulgarian Prince Salan until falling to Laborec, a ruler who was loyal to Great Moravia.

 In his 1861 seminal work 'Ungvár története: a legrégibb idöktől maig' (History of Uzhhorod: from ancient times to the present), Hungarian historian Károly Mészáros from Hajdúdorog writes: 'The first inhabitants of Ungvámak, before the city and its region came into the possession of the conquering Hungarians, were Slavs and Ruthenians'.